10 Best Anime And Manga Shops In Tokyo, Japan

 Source: Photo by user Guilhem Vellut used under CC BY 2.0

 With several locations in Tokyo, Jump Shop has become a popular name among anime and manga fans both inside and outside of Japan.
 They sell anything from DVDs, stationery, illustrations, accessories, and sundries, totaling over 3,000 different items.
+I’d say this is a great place to get some unique souvenirs!
 The best thing, however, is that the shops often organize signing events where they invite popular voice stars.

 Jump Shop